dotnet/roslynator/docs/AnalyzerOptions.md

 ## How to Configure Analyzer Option in Ruleset

-If the parent analyzer is enabled by default it is neccessary to add following line to a ruleset:
+If the parent analyzer is enabled by default it is necessary to add following line to a ruleset:

 ```xml
 <Rule Id="RCS1036i" Action="Info" />